 We recommend people working full time while enrolled in the program not take more than 6 units at a time.
 Full time students could take 9 or more units per semester.

 Yes, we have designed the program with full time teachers in mind.
 Most courses will be offered in the late afternoon or early evenings.

-Generally, no--this was designed to be an on campus program.
-In theory, you could complete much of your thesis/project from off campus, if you kept in close contact with your advisor (and it was OK with him or her).
-In addition, some students in the Secondary option may complete some of their science course requirements via online coursework.
-The majority of the program, however, must be completed on campus.
+Generally, no--this was designed to be an on-campus program.
+In theory, you could complete much of your thesis/project from off campus, if you kept in close contact with your advisor (and it was OK with them).
+Occasionally, a course may be offered as a hybrid or have off-campus meetings.
+However, the majority of the program is completed on campus.